ganzah/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-First, we are going to unzip the dataset ad load the data from the csv file:
+First, we are going to unzip the dataset and load it from the csv file:

 ```r